Travix-International/frontend-tech-test/SUBMISSION.md

 ## Areas that can be improved

-Things I would do differently in an actual production app include:
+Things I would do differently in an actual production app include but are not limited to:

 ### Managing a high volume of tasks